More support for B.C. drivers as ICBC reinstates some knowledge tests by appointment

 "We know many British Columbians are facing challenges as a result of the COVID-19 pandemic," said Nicolas Jimenez, President and CEO, ICBC.
 "By introducing knowledge tests by appointment we hope to support customers who have been negatively impacted by the pandemic while still enabling offices to conduct operations safely.
 We continue to adapt and respond as the pandemic continues, ensuring that the safety of our customers and staff remains the priority."

-Eligible customers should call ICBC's driver licence contact centre at 1-800-950-1498 and leave a voicemail message requesting a knowledge test.
+Eligible customers should call ICBC's driver licensing information line. to request a knowledge test.
 Customers will receive a callback from an ICBC representative, who will identify available testing locations and book the appointment.
 All appointments will be 45 minutes per knowledge test and the number of available appointments will vary depending on location.
-Customers can book their motorcycle skills test online or can call 1-800-950-1498.
+Customers can book their motorcycle skills test online or can call ICBC's driver licensing information line.

 ICBC has already implemented several other measures to help British Columbians during the pandemic, such as: